valkey-io/valkey-doc/topics/lua-api.md

 The _ARGV_ global variable is available only in [ephemeral scripts](eval-intro.md).
 It is pre-populated with all regular input arguments.

-## <a name="redis_object"></a>_redis_ object
+## <a name="server_object"></a>_server_ object

 * Since version: 2.6.0
 * Available in scripts: yes
 * Available in functions: yes

-The Valkey Lua execution context always provides a singleton instance of an object named _redis_.
+The Valkey Lua execution context always provides a singleton instance of an object named _server_.
-The _redis_ instance enables the script to interact with the Valkey server that's running it.
+The _server_ instance enables the script to interact with the Valkey server that's running it.
-Following is the API provided by the _redis_ object instance.
+Following is the API provided by the _server_ object instance.

 ### <a name="server.call"></a> `server.call(command [,arg...])`